The idea of layers might be confusing at first, but you’re already familiar with them.

 Once you've configured a layer, you need a key to access it.
 Think of it as a second Shift.

-To do so, select the key you want to use to access your new layer, go to the layers submenu and choose the layer you want to access.
+To do so, select the key you want to use to access your new layer, go to the layers and modifiers submenu and choose the layer you want to access.

 The default configuration is what's called a "Layer Shift", meaning you'll be able to access the layer while holding down the key you just configured.
 Just like with a normal Shift.